 Madhok referred to the case of Tanu Sharma as an example, an India TV journalist, who attempted suicide at the gates of the India TV premises in Noida in June 2014 after she was barred entry.
 She was forced to take the grave step as she was being routinely harassed by two employees of India TV and was terminated from her job for speaking up and protesting this behavior.

 Even the women who dare to take the courageous step of reporting and fighting instances of harassment, often end up entangled in long-winding legal procedures.
-In spite of help from women’s rights lawyers, they are compelled to give up their legal rights and even leave the city where they have been earning a living in order to avoid further and even more degrading forms of harassment.
+In spite of help from women’s rights lawyers, about whom you can view here, they are compelled to give up their legal rights and even leave the city where they have been earning a living in order to avoid further and even more degrading forms of harassment.